AmpllifAI-dev/upsurgeiq-frontend/DISTRIBUTION_FLOW.md

 ## Overview
 This document describes the complete user experience for distributing press releases to AI-generated media lists, from selection through delivery.

+**CRITICAL PRIVACY RULE:** AI-generated media lists contain proprietary journalist contact information.
+Users NEVER see individual journalist names, emails, or contact details.
+Only publication names and aggregate statistics are shown.
+The system sends emails on the user's behalf.

 ---

 ## User Journey